stenly311/Ariane/README.md

 ## Does not require installation, just:
 1. Build the solution
-2. Run the Ariane executable file for first time and after it opens up, close it
+2. Run the Ariane executable file for the first time and after it opens up, close it
-3. **Configuration.JSON** file at application root path will be generated
+3. **Configuration.JSON** file at the application root path will be generated
 4. Open the file and configure your processes
 5. Start Ariane